 Milk proteins are an ingredient in many of the products found in the Dairy aisle; it’s no wonder that a Milk allergy is sometimes referred to as a Dairy allergy (although there is no such thing).
 The term dairy allergy can often confuse consumers, since eggs are often located in proximity to milk products.
 But when it comes to labeling, you’ll find that there is no requirement to label dairy as an ingredient.
 Instead, FALPCA milk is required to be listed as an ingredient.

 Milk is composed of several proteins that aren’t found in any other living tissue.
 The two major groups of proteins found in milk are caseins and whey proteins.
 Although there are several types of caseins, the molecules are similar in structure.
 The major whey proteins in cow milk are beta-lactoglobulin and alpha-lactalbumin.
-(Read more at University of Illinois Dept of Animal Sciences)
+(Read more from the International Dairy Journal article)

 Since these proteins are abundant in and specific to milk, they make an ideal target in testing.
 The proteins are similar across species; an allergic reaction to cow’s milk usually correlates with reactions to goat and sheep milk.